selfcustody/krux/README.md

 poetry run python simulator.py --device maixpy_m5stickv --sd
 ```

+To be able to emulate a SD card, first create a folder called `sd` inside `simulator` folder.
+With emulated SD card it is possible to store settings, encrypted mnemonics, also drop and sign PSBTs.

 Simulator error troubleshooting:
 After some time running, the simulator may become slow.
 If that happens, just close and open again!